Coronavirus: Advice for applicants

-Life on campus is naturally different due to Covid-19 but we are very fortunate that our campus is surrounded by a National Park and we are close to beautiful coastal areas to explore.
-We also have numerous measures in place to ensure that we can keep key services open.
+The University is open and although life on campus is naturally different due to Covid-19, we are very fortunate to be surrounded by a National Park and we are close to beautiful coastal areas to explore.

-You can see our new requirements on each undergraduate course.
+You can see our requirements on each undergraduate course.

 You can see our requirements on each postgraduate course.

 We are mindful of the challenges all students who graduated in 2021 faced, and are aware that these difficulties are on-going for many.
 We will take this into consideration when we review results in the summer.

 Find answers to other questions you may have in our information for 2022 applicants.

 Visiting and Exchange applications

 Find all the information you need about studying abroad at Sussex, including entry requirements, how to apply and the application form.